 In fact, the advert lists the rifle as able to use cartridges, darts or shot just as described in Quackenbush’s patent.
 I believe there is a possible explanation for this as I will discuss later.
 But suffice to say that it does indeed appear that Haviland and Gunn are the true inventors of the Gem air rifle.

 The combined rifle was available in three models.
-Each mostly differed in the type of barrel which were made by Remington & Sons.
+Each mostly differed in the type of barrel which was made by Remington & Sons.
 The first was probably a rifled steel barrel and would allow the use of .22 rimfire cartridges, darts or shot.
 You are probably wondering how can an airgun also use rimfire cartridges?
 It’s quite simple and ingenious really.
-A firing pin is inserted in the transfer port and instead of forcing air into the barrel, the piston would strike the pin which would in turn strike the cartridge.
-Unfortunately the rifle did not sell particularly well.
+A firing pin is inserted in the transfer port and instead of forcing air into the barrel, the piston would strike the pin which would, in turn, strike the cartridge.
+Unfortunately, the rifle did not sell particularly well.
 It’s not surprising with a price tag of $25!
-That might not sound like a lot today but back in 1876, a typical salary for a laborer was just $2 a day.
+That might not sound like a lot today but back in 1876, a typical salary for a labourer was just $2 a day.
 It may also have been far cheaper to buy a regular .22 rifle.
 For example, the Remington Model 2 breech-loading .22 sporting rifle was $20 in 1877.

 The second model cost $22.
-It had a smooth bore barrel and could only shoot darts or shot.
+It had a smoothbore barrel and could only shoot darts or shot.
 The third model had a brass lined barrel and was cheaper still at $20.
-Whereas the parlor airgun cost much less at $7.50.
+Whereas the parlour airgun cost much less at $7.50.